vojtapolasek/vojtux/Readme.md

 # What is it about?

-This repository contains resources related to presentation of modified version of Fedora 29 on the Agora Spring event 2019 in Brno.
-During this events there will be two runs of two workshops focused on introducing Linux and its accessibility features to blind and visually impaired people.

-During both workshops it is planed to give a USB drive to participants.
-This drive will contain working installation of Fedora 29 with various accessibility tweaks to suit the target audience.
+This repository contains resources concerning unofficial Linux distribution aimed at visually impaired users.
+This distribution is called Fegora, because it is based on Fedora and it was presented at Agora event.
+Agora is an event in Czech Republic, where workshops about information technology for visually impaired are presented.

+Currently the repo and described workflow is aimed at creating USB drives with preinstalled Fegora.
+We chose this approach instead of live images because users can not only test the distribution, but also use the USB drive as normal medium for transfering data.
+Their configuration in Fegora is also persistently saved.

 ## Building installation ISO

-The main technical idea is to build an ISO image which will perform automatic partitioning of the USB drive and installation of Fedora.
+The main technical idea is to build an ISO image which will perform automatic partitioning of the USB drive and installation of Fegora.
 Everything powered by Kickstart.
 So far it is based on Fedora Everything net install image located at <https://mirror.karneval.cz/pub/linux/fedora/linux/releases/30/Everything/x86_64/iso/>.

 Kickstart documentation can be found at <https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html>.

 Clone this repository and modify the ks.cfg file as needed.

-Warning!
-You need to configure the root password and the user password before you can proceed with the installation.
-The password is not provided in the default kickstart file for security reasons, make up your own!
-Modify two first lines of the kickstart file, an example follows configuring the "root" as the root password and "user" as the default user password:

-rootpw root

-user --groups=wheel --name=agora --password=user --plaintext --gecos="Agora participant"
+WARNING!
+Currently the kickstart contains default passwords for root user and regular user.
+We strongly recommend to change these passwords to something unique before creating the installation ISO image.

  Then run